Milestone 8 Requirements

 You will need to write appropriate unit tests for your code

-Add the RoundRegister.dll as a dependency to your project
+Add the RoundRegister.dll (found in the Canvas module) as a dependency to your project

 Process the payment providing options for credit, debit, or cash using the provided